 - Wash and peel potatoes.
 If using large potatoes, then cube them to equal size.
 If using baby potatoes make sure all are of the same size.
 Prick them with a fork or tooth pick to ensure they get cooked from inside as well.

 - Bring 3 cups water to a in a pot and boil them for 3 mins.
 Remove them and wipe off or allow to air dry.
 In the same water you can boil onions for 2 to 3 mins and blanch them.
 Boiling onions is optional & is suggested to prevent bitterness from some variety of onions.

-- Heat oil and fry them until lightly golden.
+Heat oil and fry the potatoes until lightly golden.
 Set aside.